-- managing our practice – including quality assurance, practice accreditation, marketing analysis and keeping our records up to date
+- managing our practice – including quality assurance, practice accreditation, market analysis and keeping our records up to date;

-- sharing your information with our clinical review committee (which has members who are not part of Melbourne IVF), if necessary, so that they can determine if you meet our treatment guidelines, and
+- sharing your information with our clinical review committee (which has members who are not part of the Virtus Health Group), if necessary, so that they can determine if you meet our treatment guidelines; and

 - submitting a summary to the Australia and New Zealand Assisted Reproduction Database (ANZARD) of every treatment we perform.
 This information may be further supplied to other government and statutory bodies, all in compliance with regulatory requirements.
 In all these cases we remove any information that personally identifies you.

 We may also use non-identifying information from your medical file for data analysis and research.

 From time-to-time, we may send you information regarding operational updates, and about our products and services that may be of interest to you.
 You will be able to opt out of receiving these communications when you receive them or you can contact our privacy officer.

 If you request us to send materials related to your treatment to another country we will be required to disclose your personal information to people in that country.

 We use secure services, hosted in the United States, to manage communications and events.
 Accordingly, some of your personal information may be securely held by that service in the United States.
 We use globally hosted (country of storage changes intermittently) secure servers to process some patient and client information for market analysis purposes.

 The diagnosis and treatment of infertility often involves more than one person (for example, your partner, donors or surrogates).
 Where you are undergoing treatment with a partner, it is our policy to share all your information with your partner UNLESS you tell us not to disclose your information to your partner.

 Overseas transfers of personal information